Get the latest from TODAY

 With that much wealth, you’ll probably move to a bigger house in a different neighborhood or part of the world.
 You’ll probably find you no longer have many things in common with your friends.

 For people who want to hold on to their old life in some way, it means being a “straddler,” or keeping a foot in both worlds.
 But straddling your old and new life is much more difficult than people expect, Grubman said.

 One client told him: “When I’m with my old friends and my family, I am part of that world, but I’m no longer fully part of that world.
 And yet when I’m with my new friends, I still don’t feel like I belong there either.
 Who am I and where do I belong?”

 It took her years to figure out how to find the right balance, he said.

 Money creates opportunities for pleasure, but you have to understand the difference between pleasure and happiness.
 When you have millions, you can start a career that fits you much better than your old job or take a luxury trip to Bora Bora, but that won’t necessarily change how you feel inside.

 “Wealth can buy you many ways to give you pleasure.
 Happiness comes from within,” Grubman said.

 A recent study found large-prize lotto winners experienced a boost in life satisfaction, but the effect on their happiness and mental health was much smaller.

 You move too fast

-If you win tonight, don’t rush into anything and make no major decisions for at least six months, Grubman said.
+If you win Friday, don’t rush into anything and make no major decisions for at least six months, Grubman said.